OWASP/wstg/document/4-Web_Application_Security_Testing/04-Authentication_Testing/03-Testing_for_Weak_Lock_Out_Mechanism.md

 A CAPTCHA may hinder brute force attacks, but they can come with their own set of weaknesses, and should not replace a lockout mechanism.

+Repeat this process to every possible functionality that could require a lockout mechanism.

+### Unlock Mechanism

 To evaluate the unlock mechanism's resistance to unauthorized account unlocking, initiate the unlock mechanism and look for weaknesses.
 Typical unlock mechanisms may involve secret questions or an emailed unlock link.
 The unlock link should be a unique one-time link, to stop an attacker from guessing or replaying the link and performing brute force attacks in batches.
-Secret questions and answers should be strong (see [Testing for Weak Security Question/Answer](08-Testing_for_Weak_Security_Question_Answer.md)).

 Note that an unlock mechanism should only be used for unlocking accounts.
-It is not the same as a password recovery mechanism.
+It is not the same as a password recovery mechanism, yet could follow the same security practices.

+## Remediation

+Apply account unlock mechanisms depending on the risk level.
+In order from lowest to highest assurance:

+1. Time-based lockout and unlock.
+2. Self-service unlock (sends unlock email to registered email address).
+3. Manual administrator unlock.
+4. Manual administrator unlock with positive user identification.

 Factors to consider when implementing an account lockout mechanism: